kris-kuiper/JS-Validator/README.md

 validator.field('fieldname').contains('abc');
 ```
 ##### Different
-Check whenever a value is not the same as a value of another fieldname.
+Check whenever a value is not the same as a value of another field name.
 See the "notequal" rule if you want to compare a given value.
 ```
 validator.field('fieldname-one').different('fieldname-two');
 ```